xivapi/ffxiv-datamining/docs/README.md

   - [Sapphire](https://discord.gg/xxcdCER)
   - [Apkallu Falls](https://discord.gg/RNcV4eY)

-Do you have a discord for your FFXIV project?
+> Do you have a discord for your FFXIV project?
 Provide a PR with your invite link added!

----

-# Community Members

-Notable members that have contributed information in some way, If you're part of the datamining and FFXIV discovery community be sure to add your credit!

-- Vekien (xivapi)
-- Clorifex (GarlandTools)
-- Hezkezl (GamerEscape)
-- Icarus Twine (GamerEscape & Blue Mage overlord)
-- Miu (TeamCraft)
-- Ioncannon (FFXIV Explorer)